What is a Frozen Shoulder?

 In the early stages only gentle exercises would be recommended and treatment remains focused on pain relief, advice and education.
 Often trying to force the shoulder to move in the painful stages can just make it more painful and is not beneficial.

 Once stiffness is more of a problem than pain, physiotherapy focuses on stretches to regain normal shoulder movement and strength.
-See our resource section for some strecthing exercises.
+We have included some exercises for you to try:

 Acupuncture, electrotherapy and massage have not been shown to be effective for frozen shoulders and is therefore not offered as a treatment.